jeremytammik/tbc/a/1500_devday_dict.md

 The Building Coder defines a dedicated topic group on [extensible storage](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.23).

-One of its entries actually points to a discussion quite similar tpo what you are asking for, [named GUID storage for project identification](http://thebuildingcoder.typepad.com/blog/2016/04/named-guid-storage-for-project-identification.html).
+One of its entries actually points to a discussion quite similar to what you are asking for, [named GUID storage for project identification](http://thebuildingcoder.typepad.com/blog/2016/04/named-guid-storage-for-project-identification.html).
 All you would need to do to adapt it to your requirements would be to replace the GUID that is stores by a suitable dictionary.